 – John 14:27

 I am a worrier.
-Lord forgive me – literally – but this is true.
+Lord forgive me, but this is true.
 If our routine’s off by just a smidgen, I start to sweat.
 Mass amounts of responsibility sit on my shoulders and I start to wonder if I can handle it all.
-Kids are getting out of hand, acting out, and I start wondering if I’m failing as a parent.
+The kids are getting out of hand, acting out, and I start wondering if I’m failing as a parent.
 My choices in curriculum and social activities begin to weigh on my mind.
-These are just the small worries.
+And these are just the small worries.

-If work is slow, paying bills is going to be tight, because we are self-employed.
-My kids need braces, all four of them.
+If work is slow, paying bills is going to be tight because we are self-employed.
+My kids need glasses, clothes, food, and so much more.
 New laws in our state might force regulations upon us that usurp our parental authority.
 The list could go on.

 Overwhelmed by Emotion